bihealth/metaquac/README.md

 * Biocrates AbsoluteIDQ p400 HR Kit
 * Biocrates AbsoluteIDQ Stero17 Kit
 * Biocrates MxP Quant 500 Kit
+* Generic Data (for custom targeted experiments)

+Please open an issue to request additional kits or to report exports of specific MetIDQ versions not working.

-**Note**: Before using MeTaQuaC to create a QC report, please make sure to be familiar with the Biocrates kit used, i.e. familiarize yourself with the compounds, sample types, status values, terminology, analytical specification, etc. (please refer to Biocrates' manuals and documents provided with the kit used).
+**Note**: Before using MeTaQuaC to create a QC report for Biocrates data, please make sure to be familiar with the Biocrates kit used, i.e familiarize yourself with the compounds, sample types, status values, terminology, analytical specification, etc. (please refer to Biocrates' manuals and documents provided with the kit used).

 ## Requirements